-Longitudinal studies also support the likely causality of the long-term effects of perceived or remembered parental acceptance-rejection.
-For example, in a longitudinal study that followed participants for 35 years from age three through 38, Reuben et al. (2016) found that parental rejection and other forms of childhood adversity were strongly linked to an increased risk for later-life disease, poorer overall health, and poorer cognitive functioning.
-In an earlier study, Caroll et al. (2013) followed a group of 756 18- through 30-year-old respondents for 15 years.
-The authors found the emotional and physical abuse in childhood was associated with the risk for coronary artery problems in adulthood.
-Importantly, however, they also found that the presence of at least one loving parent essentially eliminated the impact of abuse in childhood on the risk of later developing coronary artery problems.
+Here I should note, however, that Carroll et al. also found that the presence of at least one loving parent essentially eliminated the impact of abuse in childhood on the risk of later developing coronary artery problems.
 Chen, Kubzansky, and VanderWeele (2019) also found in their longitudinal study that adults' recollections of parental warmth and love in childhood were positively associated 10 years later with the adults' self-reports of emotional, psychological, and social well-being.
-The authors also found that parental warmth in childhood was negatively associated with adverse outcomes such as drug use and smoking.
+Additionally, the authors found that parental warmth in childhood was negatively associated with adverse outcomes such as drug use and smoking.

-It is no doubt for reasons such as these that hundreds of studies involving tens of thousands of children and adults cross-culturally-and among major American ethnic groups-consistently show that about 60% to 80% of the participants worldwide respond as personality subtheory predicts (Ki, 2015; Rohner, 2019).
-In fact no adequate study anywhere in the world-across cultures, genders, ages, geographic boundaries, ethnicities, and other defining conditions-has failed to show the same basic trend portrayed in Figure 5.
-That Figure graphically displays IPARTheory's postulates about expected relations between perceived parental acceptance-rejection and children's and adults' mental health status.
-More specifically, the Figure shows that-within a band of individual variation-children's and adults' mental health status is likely to become impaired in direct proportion to the form, frequency, severity, and duration of rejection experienced.
+It is no doubt for reasons such as these that hundreds of studies involving tens of thousands of children and adults cross-culturally-and among major American ethnic groups-consistently show that about 60% to 80% of the participants worldwide respond as personality subtheory predicts (Ki, et al., 2018).
+In fact, no adequate study anywhere in the world-across cultures, genders, ages, geographic boundaries, ethnicities, and other defining conditions-has failed to show the same basic trend portrayed in Figure 6.
+That Figure graphically displays IPARTheory's postulates about expected relations between perceived parental acceptance- rejection and children's and adults' mental health status.
+More specifically, the Figure shows that-within a band of individual variation-children's and adults' mental health status (and often physical health) is likely to become impaired in direct proportion to the form, frequency, severity, and duration of rejection experienced.
 Some individuals who come from loving families, however, also display the constellation of psychological problems typically shown by rejected individuals.
-These people are called "troubled" in IPARTheory; many are individuals (e.g. adults) who are or were in rejecting relationships with attachment figures other than parents.
-This fact helps confirm IPARTheory's expectation that, for most people, perceived rejection by any attachment figure at any point throughout the lifespan can effectively compromise the likelihood of healthy social-emotional functioning.
+These people are called troubled in IPARTheory; many are individuals (e.g. adults) who are or were in rejecting relationships with intimate partners or other attachment figures other than parents.
+This fact helps confirm IPARTheory's postulate that, for most people, perceived rejection by an attachment figure at any point in life can effectively compromise the likelihood of healthy social-emotional and physical functioning.
 However, it is also expected in IPARTheory that a minority of children and others will be able to thrive emotionally despite having experienced significant rejection by an attachment figure.
-As shown in Figure 8.5, these people are called affective copers.
+As shown in Figure 6, these people are called affective copers.
 They are the focus of IPARTheory's coping subtheory discussed next.